The Mattress Firmness Scale

-Our MattX™ Hybrid Pocketed Spring Mattress with individual pocket springs and cool gel memory top, come with firmness 6 out of 10.
-If you prefer something harder, our MattX™ Latex Memory Foam Mattress is your best bet.
-Two firmness choices in one mattress simply flip over and shift the removable TENCEL™ cover on the side where firmness suits your best.
+Our first flippable mattress in Malaysia - MattX™ Dual Mattress with Artic Cool Technology™ provides icy cooling effect, comes with firmness 7 and 8.5 out of 10 on each side.
+If you prefer something harder, our MattX™ Hybrid Mattress is your best bet.
+Both mattresses are Two firmness choices in one mattress simply flip over and shift the removable TENCEL™ cover on the side where firmness suits your best.
 Each side is a different firmness, 7.5 and 8.5 out of 10.

 The bottom line question is, what firmness level is best for you?
 There are a few factors to consider when making your choice.
 You’ll want to consider your sleep position, support needs, weight, and body type before making your choice.

 - What position do you sleep in?
 This is perhaps the most important factor that will determine you ideal firmness.
 Side sleepers usually need a firmness in the 3-6 range, stomach in the 5-7 range, and back in the 4-8 range.
 If you sleep in multiple positions, try to find a balanced level of firmness that hits both needs.